themue/site.themue.dev/content/career/index.md

 - Maintenance and extension of CONDIS, a Smalltalk and GemStone/S based Configuration Management System for Telecommunication and Networks
 - Analyst and Consultant for SOA and Software Architectures
 - Trainer for Requirements Engineering and Software Cost Estimation
+- Business Area: Consulting and Development for Energy Production and Telecommunication
 - Technologies: Smalltalk; GemStrone/S; Java EE/SE; Microsoft BizTalk; C#; Python

 ### 2003---2006 :: Technical Project Manager and System Specialist :: Thales